 The impact of the Knights stadium has shaped Charlotte exceedingly.
 Traditionally, Minor League Baseball is family oriented, it’s the “mom and dad taking the kids Sunday afternoon,” but the social setting of the ballpark has brought in a younger demographic.
 “We’re right in the center of the energy of the city,” said Rajkowski.
 “You know the major sports are in the city for the most part and with it, the number of apartments and condos that are growing.
 These people are basically looking out the window and saying there’s a game tonight let’s go down and buy a standing room only ticket, and they’re doing it.
 They’ll do it at eight o’clock when the game started an hour before.”

 The Knight’s stadium has helped to change the Third Ward entirely, with many companies and buildings actively going up around it since it was built.
 Baseball itself has grappled through much turbulence over the course of its history in Charlotte.
 From dismantled teams, through change in ownerships, traversing across an array of different stadiums, many battles fought with politicians and business sponsors alike, it appears that baseball has finally planted its’ feet into the ground for a permanent stay, and found a place to call its’ home base for a long time.

-Check out the remaining 2018 Charlotte Knights schedule.
+Check out the full 2022 Charlotte Knights schedule.

 In this article